dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/testing/in-memory.md

 In your tests you are going to externally configure the context to use the InMemory provider.
 If you are configuring a database provider by overriding `OnConfiguring` in your context, then you need to add some conditional code to ensure that you only configure the database provider if one has not already been configured.

-> [!NOTE]
-> If you are using ASP.NET Core, then you should not need this code since your database provider is configured outside of the context (in Startup.cs).
+> [!TIP] If you are using ASP.NET Core, then you should not need this code since your database provider is configured outside of the context (in Startup.cs).

 [!code-csharp[Main](../../../../samples/core/Miscellaneous/Testing/BusinessLogic/BloggingContext.cs#OnConfiguring)]